amirongit/notecode/algebra.md

 - set of all the second components ('y' values) in a relation
 #### Vertical line test
 - if any vertical line intersects a graph more than once, the graph isn't a function (although it may be an equation)

+### Solving systems of linear equations by graphing
+#### System of linear equations
+- consists of multiple linear equations with the same variables
+- a solution is an ordered pair that makes all the given equations true
+#### Consistent system
+- has one solution
+#### Independent equations
+- have one intersection
+#### Inconsistent system
+- have parallel equations therefore solutions aren't possible
+#### Dependent equations
+- are equivalent of each other therefore intersections are infinite
+#### Graphing steps
+1. each equation is graphed
+2. their intersection is the solution
+#### Special case scenarios
+- parallel equations won't intersect
+- equivalent equations result in infinite solutions
+    - is detectable by solving for 'y'

+### Solving systems of linear equations by substitution
+#### Steps
+1. one of the equations is solved for either variable
+2. the result is plugged in the other equation as the variable
+3. the resulted equation in a single variable is solved
+4. the result is plugged in an original equation as the unknown variable
+5. the resulted equation in a single variable is solved
+5. the ordered pair is written based on choices
+#### Inconsistent system proof
+- when the equality sign is wrong
+- given equations have the same slopes & different y-intercepts
+#### Dependent equations proof
+- when the variables drop out in simplification
+- the equations are manipulated versions of each other

 ## Cool facts
 - equations in a single variable represent a single point in the line number ('x' axis)